MountainField/bash-timeout/README.md

 The exit status of the target command is retained if the target command finishes within the duration.

 The [timeout](https://www.gnu.org/software/coreutils/manual/html_node/timeout-invocation.html) in GNU coreutils is a similar command which has the timeout capability.
-When using timeout in shell script, this library make the script simpler than GNU timeout.
+In shell script, bash-timeout make the script simpler than GNU timeout.
 See [comparison.md](docs/comparison.md) for more details.

 Usage